-My research concerns the metaphysics of perceptual experience, focusing in particular on:
+My research primarily concerns the metaphysics and epistemology of perceptual experience, focusing upon:

-- The spatial and temporal structure of perceptual experience.
+the spatial and temporal structure of experience across different sensory modalities.

 My other research interests include:

 Postdoctoral researcher on the Perceiving Representations project at the University of Oslo, where I conduct empirically-informed research in the metaphysics and temporal structure of perceptual experience (2019–2023)

 Collaborator on the Perceiving Properties in a World of Objects project, University of Oxford (2019–2021)